layer-3/docs/docs/legacy/business/README.md

 | Kickstart your local/worldwide brokerage business OR build a broker to buy/trade unique assets with features and performance of centralized exchanges, while funds are protected with smart-contract custody. | Enrich the number of supported assets and increase revenue streams with a low-friction legal framework.
 Wrapped tokens managed using state channel smart contracts provide access to diverse assets and unique markets. | Reduce the trade fees charged by the platform while holding $YELLOW tokens on your balance on Yellow-supported platforms. |
 |                                                                                                                                                                                                               |                                                                                                                                                                                                                         |                                                                                                                           |

-_**The global strategy is to have 1,000+ nodes operating globally on the network by 2025.**_
+_**The global strategy is to have 1,000 nodes operating globally on the network by 2028.**_

 #### Key stakeholders are:

 * **Existing Customers**

-Over 50 exchanges are ready to engage with the beta launch of OpenDAX™ v4 with the native Yellow Network integration immediately.
+Over 50 exchanges are ready to engage with the beta launch of NeoDAX™ v4 with the native Yellow Network integration immediately.

 * **FinTech Entrepreneurs**